-Prioritize Personal Development
+Prioritize Personal and Professional Development

-Solid Cultural Competence
+Commit to Cultural Competence

 Another often overlooked trait that makes for a good leader is cultural competence.
-Due to the increasingly diverse workforce and globalization, being able to tactfully handle interactions with people from cultures different from your own is critical.
+Due to the increasingly diverse workforce and globalization, being able to tactfully manage interactions with people from cultures different from your own is critical.
 Make an effort to learn from the people around you and seek educational opportunities to increase your cultural awareness.

 Have a Sense of Humor